Let’s wrangle and plot some data

 How did this join work?
 Do you know of other joins?

-The UBC libraries has a workshop about joins.
+UBC Library has a workshop about joins.

 ggplot2

-ggplot2 is is a plotting package that is highly customizable.
+ggplot2 is a plotting package that is highly customizable.
 For the full resources go to their website.

 You can also refer to the library workshop about ggplot2.